About South Bay InsightLA

 The South Bay InsightLA Teaching Collective

 Peggy Kersulis has been practicing Vipassana meditation for many years.
 She has done long retreats and the Heavenly Messengers training program at Spirit Rock Meditation Center.
 She is currently a member of InsightLA's Teacher Development Group.
 She has been a psychotherapist for over 30 years and is still in private practice in the South Bay.
 She also facilitates bereavement groups at Torrance Memorial Medical Center and is a hopice volunteer.
-Peggy is our South Bay InsightLA teacher at the Palos Verdes Meditation Practice Group.
+Peggy is the South Bay InsightLA teacher at the Sunday Morning Meditation Practice Group.

 Yoon Merrill was born in Korea and discovered meditation and Buddhism when she came to the United States.
 In 2008, she began Vipassana meditation with Victor Byrd at the Long Beach Meditation Center.
 Her interest in SN Goenka Vipassana meditation prompted her pilgrimage to India in 2015, and a 20-day silent retreat at the Dhamma Vahavana center in California.
 She discovered Korean Zen master Pomryun Sunim in 2016.
 She became a facilitator at his Jungto Dharma School and has translated his talks into English.
 Seeking a deeper understanding of the Buddha’s teachings, she studies the Pali language with the goal of reading Dhammapada in its original language.
 Yoon is the facilitator of the monthly South Bay InsightLA Beach Sit.